 We've come down a couple of more blocks to the Avenida 9 de Julio.
 What can we say except "Hold hands, children."
-Look straight out a window here at your facing neighbor.
+Look out a window here at your facing neighbor.
 Can you see him?
 He's 500 feet away.

 Named for Argentina's Independence Day (9 July, 1816), work began on the road in 1935.
 Some of it opened in 1937, but the greater part only in the 1960s.
 Even so, the road is only two miles long.